-The capital program and budget is the result of an ongoing infrastructure planning process.
+The capital program and budget are the result of an ongoing infrastructure planning process.
 Infrastructure planning decisions must be made with regard to both existing and new facilities and equipment.
 For existing facilities, the planning process addresses appropriate capital renewal strategies and repair-versus-replacement of facilities.
 New service demands are also considered as they often affect capital facility requirements.
 Planning for the five-year Capital Improvement Program period, and the subsequent five years, includes linking the Public Facilities Plan portion of the Comprehensive Plan to the capital requirements, conducting needs assessments and allowing for flexibility to take advantage of opportunities for capital investment.
-The CIP is developed annually using the following 10 Principles of Capital Improvement Planning.